 to take charge of a child while the parents are temporarily away.

-- to baby-sit for (a child): We've placed an ad for someone to baby-sit the youngsters in the evening.
+to take watchful responsibility for (a child): We're looking for someone to babysit the kids in the evening.

 First recorded in 1945–50

 OTHER WORDS FROM babysitba·by·sit·ter, ba·by-sit·ter, noun

 Dictionary.com Unabridged Based on the Random House Unabridged Dictionary, © Random House, Inc. 2023

 How to use babysit in a sentence

 In 1983, Romney was a ward bishop, and the mother, Peggie Hayes, was a 23-year-old single mom who babysat for his kids.Why Is the Mormon Church Getting Out of the Adoption Business?|Kathryn Joyce|June 23, 2014|DAILY BEAST